nearform/mira-sample-s3-webhosting/README.md

 4. Install the required dependencies

-    Make sure you use a supported version of the CDK (__1.61.1__) and all the required dependencies are included in your package.json file.
+    Make sure you use the supported version of the CDK (__1.61.1__) and all the required dependencies are included in your package.json file.
     See the [Mira documentation](#mira-docs) for the full list.

+    __Note:__  It is a known constraint of CDK that the usage of its version number must be exact.
+Range operators for the version will cause your sample to break, e.g. `^1.61.1` is not the same as `1.61.1`.

 5. Build